 From that point forward it was all about conducting.
 I read books, watched conductors on TV, spent a small fortune of my and my mother’s money on LPs of orchestral works and study scores to learn what it was all about.
 I became a huge fan of Boston Symphony Conductor Seiji Ozawa and composer Gustav Mahler all in one sitting when PBS showed Mahler’s First Symphony under Ozawa’s baton one night in the 70s.

-Here you can enjoy the final 60 seconds of Mahler’s 1st Symphony
+Here you can enjoy the final few minutes of Mahler’s 1st Symphony.

 In high school I became student conductor and marching band Drum Major.
 I conducted “The Star Spangled Banner” at every home football game (Thanks again, Mr. Hull!)
 During summer programs and after I graduated I conducted the school musicals including “West Side Story”, “Gypsy” and “Evita” among others.